Major German Steel Manufacturer Slashing 11,000 Jobs

 Germany’s largest flat steel manufacturer, ThyssenKrupp Steel, is set to lay off a large chunk of its workforce in an effort to cut costs.

-The company aims to cut “around 5,000 jobs by 2030 through adjustments in production and administration, while a further tranche of 6,000 jobs is to be transferred to external service providers or shed through the sale of business activities,” ThyssenKrupp Steel said in a Nov.
+The company is aiming to cut “around 5,000 jobs by 2030 through adjustments in production and administration, while a further tranche of 6,000 jobs is to be transferred to external service providers or shed through the sale of business activities,” ThyssenKrupp Steel said in a Nov.
 25 statement.

-The manufacturer had 27,478 workers employed as of September, making the cut of 11,000 jobs a 40 percent reduction in the total workforce.
-In addition, the corporation plans to reduce personnel costs by an average of 10 percent in the coming years.
+The manufacturer had 27,478 workers employed as of September, making a cut of 11,000 jobs a 40 percent reduction in the total workforce.
+The corporation plans to reduce personnel costs by an average of 10 percent in the coming years.

-There is a dire need to improve operating efficiency and productivity at the company while ensuring cost competitiveness, it noted.
-The steelmaker plans to cut down production capacity from 11.5 million metric tons to a range of 8.7 million to 9 million metric tons.
-The processing site at Kreuztal-Eichen will also be shut down.
+There is a dire need to improve operating efficiency and productivity at the company while ensuring cost competitiveness, according to the steelmaker, which stated that it plans to cut down production capacity from 11.5 million metric tons to a range of 8.7 million to 9 million metric tons and shut down the processing site at Kreuztal-Eichen.

-Dennis Grimm, CEO of Thyssenkrupp, said the measures were aimed at ensuring the company adapts to changing market conditions via cost reductions and capacity adjustments.
+Thyssenkrupp CEO Dennis Grimm said the measures were aimed at ensuring that the company adapts to changing market conditions via cost reductions and capacity adjustments.

 “Comprehensive optimization and streamlining of our production network and processes is necessary to make us fit for the future,” Grimm said.
 “We are aware that this path will demand a great deal from many people, especially because we will have to cut a large number of jobs over the coming years in order to become more competitive.”